WE ARE FINANCIALLY RESPONSIBLE

 Having discovered a way to funnel their passion in to giving back to the community, the group reorganized and in 2006 The Oregon Tuna Classic was registered with the IRS as a 501(c)(3) non-profit organization.
 A committee of all volunteers was established to secure sponsorships and to effectively manage future events.

 Today, The Oregon Tuna Classic is a well-established charitable tournament on the West Coast.
 Since 2005, over 1,000,000 pounds of food has been donated to the Oregon Food Bank through the donation of tuna and food purchased from the cash donations.
 The OTC’s donations have helped the Oregon Food Bank purchase five pounds of food for every dollar donated.

 The tournaments also bring much needed economic benefit to the communities visited by the armada of fishermen, volunteers and spectators.
-Local businesses in Ilwaco and Garibaldi continue to see the benefits while also donating their time and services to the events.
+Local businesses in Garibaldi continue to see the benefits while also donating their time and services to the events.
 Garibaldi City Manager John O’leary speculates the Oregon Tuna Classic might rival the annual Garibaldi days in generating business.

 The original purpose of the Oregon Tuna Classic, OTC as many call it, was to provide a forum for fishermen to have a little friendly competition, catch albacore and donate it to the local food bank.
-Dates have been set for the 2019 summer events, we are ramping up the final plans and sponsors have been contacted to again get ready for another season.
-With the continued support of volunteers and sponsors alike, the OTC will continue the fight against hunger bringing its armada of fishermen and spectators into these communities.
+Dates have been set for the 2020 summer event, we are ramping up the final plans and sponsors have been contacted to again get ready for another season.
+With the continued support of volunteers and sponsors alike, the OTC will continue the fight against hunger and conservation bringing its armada of fishermen and spectators into these communities.
 We thank you all, for your support and involvement.